zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

  # Multiple documents

  A document starts with three dashes and ends with three periods.
 Some YAML processors require the document start operator.
  The end operator is usually optional.
-For example, Java’s Jackson will not process a YAML document without the start, but Python’s PyYAML will.

  # YAML Parse Example using Python